 2. Exercise Your Senior Dog

 Exercise will keep your senior dog active and help maintain healthy muscles and joints.
 When waking your dogs, be sure to use a short route in case they get tired.
 You must also ensure that the weather conditions are right.
 Senior dogs don’t cope too well with very low or high temperatures.
 Since your dog is probably losing his hearing or sight, stick to familiar places and routes.
 Finally, walk at the dog’s pace and avoid rushing them.
+You can offer dog treats CBD to your senior dog as a reward that is also helpful for your dog with anxiety, chronic pain, and other health issues.

 Since dogs love being in the water, swimming is another form of exercise to consider.
 The great thing about swimming is that it doesn’t put much strain on sore joints.
-However, be sure to dry them off as soon as they get out of the water
+However, be sure to dry them off as soon as they get out of the water.

 When indoors, you can use different games and toys to keep your dog active.